jdom/portaldocs/portal-sdk/templates/portalfx-blades-templateBlade.md

     // show the shield while the operation promise is not resolved container.operations.add(operation.promise, { blockUi: true, shieldType: MsPortalFx.ViewModels.ShieldType.Opaque });

-    // wait for 3 seconds and resolved the promise (which will remove the shield) window.setTimeout(() => { operation.resolve(); }, 3000);
+    // wait for 3 seconds and resolve the promise (which will remove the shield) window.setTimeout(() => { operation.resolve(); }, 3000);
 }
 ```